MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/07/devtools-104.md

 <!-- ====================================================================== -->
-## Improved display of request URLs in Issues tool
+## Request URLs in Issues tool have been shortened to display better

 <!-- Title: In Issues tool, long request URLs have been shortened -->
 <!-- Subtitle: Links to network request URLs have been truncated, making issues easier to read. -->